 The Galois/Counter Mode (GCM) is the preferred AES mode.
 NIST Special Publication 800-38D, Recommendations for Block Cipher Modes of Operation: Galois/Counter Mode, contains an application independent description of GCM.
 RFC 4106 and RFC 4869 describe the use of GCM in IPsec Encapsulating Security Payload (ESP).
 RFC 5288 describes the use of GCM in Transport Layer Security (TLS).

 Internet Protocol Security (IPsec) Minimum Essential Interoperability Requirements (IPMEIR) is being implemented in government equipment to foster interoperability with commercial industry.
-IPMEIR Version 1.0.2 dated 29 March 2013 support the CIS by providing commercial IPsec network product producers and traditional government network encryptor vendors with minimum interoperability requirements.
+IPMEIR Version 1.0.1, dated 16 December 2011 supports the commercial interoperability specification Suite B strategy by providing commercial IPsec network product producers and traditional government network encryptor vendors with minimum interoperability requirements.

 A key aspect of Suite B Cryptography is its use of elliptic curve technology instead of classic public key technology.
 In order to facilitate adoption of Suite B by industry, NSA has licensed the rights to 26 patents held by Certicom, Inc. covering a variety of elliptic curve technology.
 Under the license, NSA has the right to grant a sublicense to vendors building certain types of products or components that can be used for protecting national security information.
 Click here to view a sample license.

 RFC 6090, Fundamental Elliptic Curve Cryptography Algorithms, addresses the existence of prior art with some of the elliptic curve technology.

 Suite B Implementers' Guide to FIPS 186-3 (ECDSA)